Karenfonseca22/riesgo_relativo/README.md

 # Relative Risk #

+**CASE**

+In the recent context, the decrease in market interest rates has triggered a notable increase in the demand for credit applications.
+Customers see a favorable opportunity to finance major purchases or consolidate existing debts, leading to an influx of loan applications at the bank 'Super Caja.

 The goal of this project is to find the relative risk within the groups defined as 'good payers' and 'bad payers'.
 This work started with a database from the bank "Super Caja," which includes the variables `more_90_days_overdue` and `number_times_delayed_payment_30_59_days`.

 The process was as follows: